 The UE may discard the connection resume failure or connection establishment failure information, i.e. release the UE variable VarConnEstFailReport and the UE variable VarConnEstFailReportList, 48 hours after the last connection resume failure is detected.

-The L2 U2N Relay UE either indicates to upper layers (to trigger PC5 unicast link release with its child UE(s)) or sends NotificationMessageSidelink message to the connected L2 U2N Remote UE(s) to the child UE(s) in accordance with 5.8.9.10.
+The L2 U2N Relay UE either indicates to upper layers (to trigger PC5 unicast link release with its child UE(s)) or sends NotificationMessageSidelink message to the connected L2 U2N Remote UE(s) to the child UE(s) [RIL]: J056, SLRelay in accordance with 5.8.9.10.

 5.3.13.6 Cell re-selection or cell selection or L2 U2N relay (re)selection while T390, T319 or T302 is running or SDT procedure is ongoing (UE in RRC_INACTIVE) or SRS transmission in RRC_INACTIVE is configured